SheepTester-forks/curricular-analytics-exploration/README.md

    - Python 3.12 or newer.

      I recommend setting up a virtual environment using VS Code.
 For some reason WSL comes with Python 3.12 preinstalled, but not `pip`.
-Using VS Code to create a virtual environment from `/bin/python3.12` fixes this.
+Using [VS Code's Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) to create a virtual environment from `/bin/python3.12` (ctrl+shift+P then "Python: Create Environment...") fixes this.

      Then, install the Python dependencies ([`curricularanalytics`](https://pypi.org/project/curricularanalytics/), [`python-dotenv`](https://pypi.org/project/python-dotenv/)):